-The state of storage has implications for the organization of crop-processing at least for this household.
-The bin finds of barley indicate that this was stored as pure grain ready for food preparation, with few inclusions of chaff or weed seeds.
-Similar stores of barley have been recovered before, for example in B.52 (Bogaard et al. 2009).
+this household.
+The bin finds of barley indicate that this was stored as pure grain ready for food preparation, few inclusions of chaff or weed seeds.
+Figure 7.5. examples of ashed wheat Similar stores of glumes from (20703)

+covered before, for example in B.52 (Bogaard et al. 2009).
 By contrast the glume wheat was stored as ears or spikelets, requiring threshing and dehusking before consumption.